What is slot volatility?

 If you come across a slot that says “return to player: 92 percent – 94 percent – 96 percent” then that represents three different possible levels of RTP.
 Generally speaking, the lower levels are the standard figure that’s on offer with the smallest possible wagers.
 If you stake the minimum coin size, you’re likely to get a 92 percent RTP.
 However, wagering more money is where you can tip the balance.
 Increasing your coin size enough could bump you into the 94 percent territory, while playing with the maximum coin size provides you an even better chance of seeing returns.

-Scaling returns are linked to slot volatility as they encourage players to use a larger domination of money.
+Scaling returns are linked to slot volatility as they encourage players to use a larger amount of money.
 It’s the game promising a higher chance of reward in exchange for staking more money – using the same high risk, high reward logic which makes volatile slots so appealing.

 The scaling RTP is most common in progressive slots, which have a high variance.
 By staking more, you are more likely to win that legendary top prize – but you’re also more likely to burn through your bankroll quickly.
 It’s the difference between staking £100 as 100 £1 spins, or 10 £10 spins: a higher bet means there are not as many opportunities for you to actually press ‘spin’.
 That means there’s fewer chances to actually win the jackpot, even if each spin is slightly more likely to succeed.